-Is ADHD Hereditary?
+Is Attention Deficit Disorder (ADHD / ADD) Hereditary?
 Yes and No

 What causes ADHD?
 Is it a genetic condition?
 Influenced by culture and environment?
-What about diet?
+What about nutrition?
 We don’t know for certain what causes attention deficit, but medical research points to genetic and neurological explanations for symptoms exacerbated by some external factors.

-Attention deficit hyperactivity disorder (ADHD) is a brain disorder with a number of likely causes — though the medical community still can’t pinpoint exactly which one explains your child’s (or your own) symptoms.
+Attention deficit hyperactivity disorder (ADHD or ADD) is a brain disorder with a number of likely causes — though the medical community still can’t pinpoint exactly which one explains your child’s (or your own) symptoms.
 Researchers suspect that a gene involved in the creation of dopamine, a chemical that controls the brain’s ability to maintain regular and consistent attention may be to blame.
 But conclusive studies are far outnumbered by myths and misperceptions today.

 What we do know is that ADHD is not caused by bad parenting, too much sugar, or too many video games.
 It is a brain-based, biological disorder.
 Brain imaging studies and other research show many differences in the brains of individuals with ADHD.
 Other studies reveal that a child with ADHD is four times as likely to have had a relative also diagnosed with the condition.